Round each of the numbers on the signs to 2 decimal places then add all of your answers together.

 Note to teacher: Doing this activity once with a class helps students develop strategies.
 It is only when they do this activity a second time that they will have the opportunity to practise those strategies.
 That is when the learning is consolidated.
 Click the button above to regenerate another version of this starter from random numbers.

 Do you know how to round negative numbers?
-When rounding to one decimal place, if values exactly half way between get rounded up should -37.25 be rounded to -37.2 or -37.3?
+If values exactly half way between get rounded up should -37.25 be rounded to -37.2 or -37.3?
 Does ‘rounded up’ mean rounded to the larger value or the value furthest away from zero?